ReactiveBayes/RxInfer.jl/docs/src/index.md

 various Bayesian inference algorithms in different parts of the factor graph of a single probabilistic model.
 This makes it easier to explore different "what-if" scenarios and enables very efficient inference in specific cases.

+**Curious about how RxInfer compares to other tools you might be considering?** We invite you to view a detailed [comparison](@ref user-guide-debugging), where we put RxInfer head-to-head with other popular packages in the field.

 ## How to get started?

 Head to the [Getting started](@ref user-guide-getting-started) section to get up and running with RxInfer.
 Alternatively, explore various [examples](@ref examples-overview) in the documentation.